 My vet has to put a muzzle on my dachshund and I hold my dog with his back against my chest snd his butt on the table so the vet can trim his bails.
 My dog his quite the squimmer when getting his nails done.
 After the vet is done, and the muzzle is off, my dog acts like nothing went on.

-Charlie Fogwhistle about 1 month ago
+Charlie Fogwhistle 2 months ago

 My vet uses a Dremel rotary tool on my dogs’ nails.
 It seems to be less traumatic, as a general rule, but one of the three doesn’t accept it either.
 I did get some nice tips here today, so I’ll try them and see how they work.

-GSD Mom Premium Member about 1 month ago
+GSD Mom Premium Member 2 months ago

 I really feel bad for vets who have such “difficult” patients.